 Born and raised throughout impoverished cities in Los Angeles County, Cadrena always questioned the poor living conditions of the communities in which she inhabited.
-Cadrena is a first generation college graduate, an accomplishment she attributes her leadership development to.
-She is a fierce HBCU alumni of Grambling State University where she earned a BS in Social Work.
-While studying at Grambling, Cadrena worked as a Mental Health Specialist, and interned as both a Life Skills Specialist and a Clinical Therapist.
+It was childhood and adolescent experiences that placed her on a trajectory of service.
+Cadrena is a first-generation college graduate, an accomplishment she attributes her leadership development to.
+She is a fierce HBCU alumni of Grambling State University where she earned a Bachelor of Science degree in social work.
+While studying at Grambling, Cadrena worked as a Mental Health Specialist, and interned as both a Life Skills Specialist and Clinical Therapist providing services to children, youth, and families in rural Louisiana.
 While at Grambling, Cadrena became fully immersed in the culture of Blackness; contributing her love and appreciation of Black womanhood and manhood from her experiences at Grambling.
 She was surrounded by mentors who developed her confidence, tenacity, and self-identity.

 Fun Fact: Cadrena draws motivation and inspiration from artists Jay-Z, Erykah Badu, and Beyoncé.